blaspat/hermes-node-plugin/README.md

 # hermes-nodes-plugin
-> One‑paragraph hook: A Hermes Agent plugin that turns any Hermes profile into a “brain” to command remote nodes over an authenticated WebSocket.
+A Hermes Agent plugin that turns any Hermes profile into a “brain” to command remote nodes over an authenticated WebSocket.

 ## Table of Contents
 - [Prerequisites](#prerequisites)